A Framework for Fine-Grained Synchronization of Dependent GPU Kernels: Evaluation

-\paragraph*{Experimental Setup} We run our experiments on a machine containing a 2.60GHz 12-core Intel Xeon CPU E5-2690 v4 with 448GB RAM and an NVIDIA Tesla V100 GPU with 32 GB memory.
-All kernels are compiled with CUDA 11.2.
-We report the average time of 20 executions after a warmup of 5 executions.
-The execution time only contains running time of CUDA kernels and do not include any host and device memory transfer time.
+We run our experiments on a machine with a 2.60GHz 12-core Intel Xeon E5-2690 CPU with 448GB RAM and 8 NVIDIA Tesla V100 32GB GPUs connected with NVLINK.
+We use CUDA 12.2 and report the average time of 20 executions after a warmup of 5 executions.

+\spara{ML Models} We used \libname{} to synchronize CUDA kernels of four ML models: MegatronLM GPT-3 145 Billion~\cite{megatronlm}, LLaMA 65.2 Billion~\cite{touvron2023llama}, ResNet-38~\cite{resnet}, and VGG-19~\cite{vgg}.
+We used the GeMM and Conv2D CUDA kernels of NVIDIA CUTLASS 3.1 (Figure~\ref{fig:gpt-3:attention}).
+We fuse the pointwise computations with GeMM and Conv2D kernels and developed a fused kernel of Softmax and Dropout in the Attention.
+We evaluate the reduction in inference times of these models using \libname{} on batch sizes from 1 to the largest supported batch size by each model.